TikhonJelvis/RL-book/book/chapter13/chapter13.md

 \label{th:deterministic-policy-gradient-theorem}
 \end{theorem}

 In practice, we use an Actor-Critic algorithm with a function approximation $Q(s,a;\bm{w})$ for the Q-Value Function as the Critic.
-Since the policy approximated is Deterministic, we need to address the issue of exploration - this is typically done with Off-Policy Control wherein we employ an exploratory (stochastic) behavior policy, while the policy being approximated (and learnt with DPG) is the target (deterministic) policy.
-The Expected Return Objective is a bit different in the case of Off-Policy - it is the Expected Q-Value for the target policy under state-occurrence probabilities while following the behavior policy, and the Off-Policy Deterministic Policy Gradient is an approximate (not exact) formula.
+Since the policy approximated is Deterministic, we need to address the issue of exploration—this is typically done with Off-Policy Control wherein we employ an exploratory (stochastic) behavior policy, while the policy being approximated (and learnt with DPG) is the target (deterministic) policy.
+The Expected Return Objective is a bit different in the case of Off-Policy—it is the Expected Q-Value for the target policy under state-occurrence probabilities while following the behavior policy, and the Off-Policy Deterministic Policy Gradient is an approximate (not exact) formula.
 We avoid importance sampling in the Actor because DPG doesn't involve an integral over actions, and we avoid importance sampling in the Critic by employing Q-Learning.
 As a result, for Off-Policy Actor-Critic DPG, we update the Critic parameters $\bm{w}$ and the Actor parameters $\bm{\theta}$ after each atomic experience in a trace experience generated by the behavior policy.

 $$\Delta \bm{w} = \alpha_{\bm{w}} \cdot (R_{t+1} + \gamma \cdot Q(S_{t+1}, \pi_D(S_{t+1}; \bm{\theta}); \bm{w}) - Q(S_t,A_t;\bm{w})) \cdot \nabla_{\bm{w}} Q(S_t,A_t; \bm{w})$$
 $$\Delta \bm{\theta} = \alpha_{\bm{\theta}} \cdot \nabla_{\bm{\theta}} \pi_D(S_t; \bm{\theta}) \cdot \nabla_a Q(S_t,a;\bm{w}) \Bigr\rvert_{a=\pi_D(S_t;\bm{\theta})}$$